scopely-devops/heartbeat/README.md

 Heartbeat accomplishes this by pushing a custom metric to Datadog.
 You can set this up as a job on the Jenkins server itself and run it at whatever interval you feel comfortable with.
 We send a heartbeat every five minutes.
-Then, within Datadog you can create an alert based on the absense of this heartbeat for a period of time, e.g. 10 minutes.
+Then, within Datadog you can create an alert based on the absence of this heartbeat for a period of time, e.g. 10 minutes.

 The name of the Datadog custom metric is determined by the value of a tag on the